google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 Notice the __Network__ panel now has a yellow warning sign to indicate that you're offline (and to remind you that you'll want to uncheck that checkbox if you want to continue developing with the network).

 With your `fetch` handler in place, and your app set to __Offline__, now is the moment of truth.
 Refresh the page and if all goes well you should continue to see site content, even though nothing is coming from the network.
 You can switch to the __Network__ panel to verify that all of the resources are being served from Cache Storage.
 Notice in the __Size__ column it says these resources are coming `(from Service Worker)`.
-That's the signal that tells us the service worker intercepted the request, and served a response from the cache instead of hitting the network.
+That's the signal that tells us the Service Worker intercepted the request, and served a response from the cache instead of hitting the network.

 ![a6f485875ca088db.png](img/a6f485875ca088db.png)

-You'll notice that there are failed requests (like for a new service worker or `manifest.json`).
+You'll notice that there are failed requests (like for a new Service Worker or `manifest.json`).
 That's totally fine and expected.

 ### Testing slow or flakey networks

 Because we user our mobile devices in a plethora of different contexts, we're constantly moving between various states of connectivity.
 Not only that but there are many parts of the world where 3G and 2G speeds are the norm.
 To verify our app works well for these consumers we should test that it is performant even on a slower connection.

-To start, let's simulate how the application works on a slow network when the service worker is not in play.
+To start, let's simulate how the application works on a slow network when the Service Worker is not in play.

 * From the __Application__ panel, uncheck __Offline__
 * Check __Bypass for network__

 ![739dc5811e4aa937.png](img/739dc5811e4aa937.png)

 The __Bypass for network__ option will tell the browser to skip our service worker when it needs to make a network request.
-This means nothing will be able to come from Cache Storage, it will be as if we have no service worker installed at all.
+This means nothing will be able to come from Cache Storage, it will be as if we have no Service Worker installed at all.

 * Next, switch to the __Network__ panel
 * Use the __Network Throttle__ dropdown to set the network speed to `Regular 2G`